PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces two AST-identical absolute-terminal affine/Concat/split recovery sequences with one ordered helper.
-Each site still executes the same 11 raw ModelIR mutators in the same surrounding position, from affine folding and constant Mul/Add Transpose recovery through Concat affine, split-tail, and NHWC-axis sanitation.
-The first site remains after InstanceNorm recovery and before pre-Add; the second remains between two StridedSlice/Pad recovery calls.
-Runtime pass count and registered-runner AST count are unchanged while the lowerer loses another 7 net lines.
+The latest implementation unit replaces three AST-identical attention/gate/QDQ recovery sequences with one ordered helper, including the copy previously embedded in the broader quantized-recovery suffix.
+Each caller still executes the same 10 calls in the same position, from SA/PA and SiNet attention through gate, TransposeConv, unary-fanout, Q/DQ, trailing-output Transpose, and quantized-PReLU bridge recovery.
+The three distinct successors remain outside the helper.
+Runtime pass count is unchanged while the lowerer loses another 23 net lines and its registered-runner AST count falls from 120 to 118.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.